Crohn's disease is a long-term condition that causes inflammation of the lining of the digestive system.

 - problems swallowing

-You should seek immediate medical assistance if you experience these symptoms.
-Reactions can occur immediately after treatment, although they have been known to occur months later, even after treatment stops.
+You should seek immediate medical help if you experience these symptoms.
+Reactions can occur immediately after treatment or months later, even after treatment stops.

-See complications of Crohn's disease for more information.
+- you have serious complications of Crohn’s disease

 Diet and smoking